 Delta Beach

-We’re convinced that Delta Beach has some of the best sunsets in the province.
-A twenty minute drive north of PLAP, the beach has plenty of space for walks, swimming, water sports, and so much more.
+Weโre convinced that Delta Beach has some of the best sunsets in the province.
+A twenty-minute drive north of PLAP, the beach has plenty of space for walks, swimming, water sports, and so much more; we think itโs one of the best beaches in Manitoba.
 Found on Lake Manitoba, the wide beaches and shallow water are perfect for a family day in the sun.
-Bonus: it’s often a lot quieter than many of the other beaches this far south in Manitoba.
+Bonus: itโs often a lot quieter than many of the other beaches this far south in Manitoba.

 Delta Marsh